GROG/tmux-plugin-mem/README.md

 |-------|-------------|
 | `#{mem_percentage}` | Memory usage in percent |

-The plugin also has some options to change the colors of the indicator.
+The plugin also has some options to change the indicator.

 | Value | Description | Default |
 |-------|-------------|---------|